F-Clement/myfxlife/README.md

 ## Fronend Libraries Used
   * React
-    <p>Used React to be able to make use of Hooks to build components which will be used in the project.
+    <p>Used React to be able to make use of Hooks to build reusable components like (Navbar, Assets, Avatar) which will be used in the project.
 This gives room for seperation of concerns like seperate CSS files and functionalities build in seperate files.
 Thus allowing our code to be reusable and easy to fix incase of bugs. </p>

   * [Sweet Alert](https://sweetalert2.github.io/#examples)
     <p>Used sweet alert as it to prevent users from being logged out immediately they click on logout.
 This allows site owner and site user to be sure they want to logout and they just have to click yes to confirm</p>